Voice Agent

 ```

-**Navigator resilience**: Structured output validation with automatic retry (up to 3 total attempts).
-On all retries exhausted, falls back to the first valid action or exit.
-Filler text from earlier attempts is preserved across retries (first-wins) - the caller never hears silence even during recovery.
+**Navigator resilience**: structured output validation with automatic retry (up to 3 total attempts).
+When all retries are exhausted, the engine falls back to the first valid action or exit.
+Filler text from earlier attempts is preserved across retries (first-wins), so the caller never hears silence even during recovery.

 ### Action State Extensions